serokell/blog-posts/typed-lambda-calculus/article.md

 In this article, we're concerned with the basics, for the most part, so we won't get too much into the more expressive type systems like System FC or systems with dependent types.

-## Lambda calculus with atomic boolean values
+## Simply typed lambda calculus with atomic boolean values

+> Well-Typed Expressions Do Not Go Wrong
+>
+> -- Robin Milner, "A Theory of Type Polymorphism in Programming"

 We will now introduce atomic values to the lambda calculus.
 While it is feasible to construct a value representation using only λ-abstractions (using Church encoding or otherwise) for almost any value we might be interested in, practically speaking, it's not very convenient, rather memory-inefficient, and performance of the Church encoding on modern systems isn't great.